The best waterproof cameras can open up a new world of shooting opportunities at the beach or pool — but that's not all they can do.

-After testing a number of models, the best waterproof camera is the Olympus Tough TG-6, which is exceptionally versatile yet fairly easy to use and offers very good quality photos and beautiful video at 4K-resolution.
+After testing a number of models, we believe that the best waterproof camera is the Olympus Tough TG-6.
+This is an exceptionally versatile yet fairly easy to use model, and also offers great quality photos and beautiful video at 4K resolution.
 It also has a higher-resolution display than its predecessor, as well as a few other minor improvements.
-It's water-resistant to 15 meters (about 50 feet), and is also shockproof and freeze-proof.
+It's water-resistant to 15 meters (about 50 feet), and is shockproof and freeze-proof.
 Plus, Olympus makes a bunch of accessories, such as an underwater case, should you want to take it deeper.

-If you want to explore the briny deep even further, check out the Nikon Coolpix W300, which can go twice as far underwater at the TG-5 and can also capture very good quality photos and video in 4K-resolution.
+If you want to explore the briny deep even further, check out the Nikon Coolpix W300, which can go twice as far underwater at the TG-6 and can also capture very good quality photos and video in 4K resolution.
 It also has a 5X optical zoom and onboard GPS.

 The Olympus Tough TG-6 is the best waterproof camera overall for its versatility and ease of use.
 It sports a 12-megapixel sensor, f/2.0 lens, Olympus' TruPic VIII image processor, and a 4X optical zoom.
 It's capable of shooting 4K video at 30 fps, as well as slo-mo 120 fps video at 1080p.
 It has a number of underwater shooting modes, as well as a macro system, so you can get up close and personal with aquatic life.

-The TG-6 is waterproof to 50 feet (15 meters), which isn't as good as the Nikon Coolpix W300, but should be more than sufficient for snorkeling.
+The TG-6 is waterproof to 50 feet (15 meters), which isn't as good as the Nikon Coolpix W300 below, but which should be more than sufficient for snorkeling.
 Should you want to take it deeper, Olympus makes a waterproof case.
 The camera is also shock-resistant up to seven feet, and can operate in temperatures as low as 14 degrees Fahrenheit.